Burgum appoints Wrigley as next North Dakota attorney general, in wake of Stenehjem's death

 Governor's spokesman Mike Nowatzki declined to say who approached whom about the job, or whether Wrigley's candidacy affected the governor's decision, saying, "The governor’s statement about Drew’s qualifications speaks for itself."

-Wrigley didn't immediately respond to questions about whether he sought the appointment, or whether he thinks incumbency will give him an advantage in the campaign.
+Wrigley also referred the Tribune to the statement, but added he and the governor "didn't exchange a syllable" about the position until after Stenehjem's funeral last Thursday.
+He didn't immediately comment on whether he thinks incumbency will give him an advantage in the campaign.

 Attorney general is the third state elected position in as many months to go vacant and require the governor’s appointment to fill.